Arthur Johnstone-Douglas: Early life

 Johnstone-Douglas was born on 23 June 1846 into Clan Douglas.
 He was the son of Robert Johnstone-Douglas of Lockerbie (1814–1866) and Lady Jane Margaret Mary Douglas (d.
 1881), who were first cousins.
-Among his siblings were Grace Elizabeth Johnstone-Douglas (wife of William Edwardes, 4th Baron Kensington), Alice Louisa Johnstone-Douglas (wife of Charles Stewart), and Cecil Francis Johnstone-Douglas, a Lieutenant-Colonel in the 5th Lancers who died unmarried.
+Among his siblings were Grace Elizabeth Johnstone-Douglas (wife of William Edwardes, 4th Baron Kensington,as well as the senior female-line descendant of Sarah Churchill, Duchess of Marlborough), Alice Louisa Johnstone-Douglas (wife of Charles Stewart), and Cecil Francis Johnstone-Douglas, a Lieutenant-Colonel in the 5th Lancers who died unmarried.

 His paternal grandfather, Henry Alexander Douglas, was a younger brother of his maternal grandfather Charles Douglas, 6th Marquess of Queensberry, as well as a younger brother of the 7th Marquess of Queensberry and Lord William Douglas, MP for Dumfries Burghs (all sons of Sir William Douglas, 4th Baronet and the former Grace Johnstone).
 His uncle, John Douglas, served as the 7th Premier of Queensland.
 His paternal grandmother was Elizabeth Dalzell, a daughter of Robert Dalzell, and his maternal grandmother, Lady Caroline Scott, was the third daughter of Henry Scott, 3rd Duke of Buccleuch.

 Career

 After residing at Comlongon Castle, he succeeded to Lockerbie House, a mansion in Dryfesdale, in Dumfriesshire, Scotland, in 1866 (upon the death of his father), together with 2336 acres, valued at £3345 per annum.
 He was then Lord of the Barony of Lockerbie.

-From 1866 to 1977, he served in the 42nd Highlanders, a Scottish infantry regiment in the British Army, retiring as a Lieutenant, later serving as a Lieutenant in the Border Mounted Rifles and Captain of the Dumfriesshire Mounted Volunteers.
+From 1866 to 1877, he served in the 42nd Highlanders, a Scottish infantry regiment in the British Army, retiring as a Lieutenant, later serving as a Lieutenant in the Border Mounted Rifles and Captain of the Dumfriesshire Mounted Volunteers.
 He held the office of Justice of the Peace for Dumfries and served as Deputy Lieutenant of Dumfries.

 Johnstone-Douglas served as Convenor of the County (the chairman of the county council, elected by the members) from 1894 to 1896 and again from 1902 to 1910, as well as Chairman of the Territorial Association.